-The Duke Center for Civic Engagement (DCCE) seeks to create, sustain, and exemplify an ethos of civic engagement at Duke by connecting university education to public service, promoting reflection on the values of civic engagement, and cultivating synergy among Duke's diverse efforts to make the world a more equitable place.
+The Duke Office of Civic Engagement (DOCE) seeks to create, sustain, and exemplify an ethos of civic engagement at Duke by connecting university education to public service, promoting reflection on the values of civic engagement, and cultivating synergy among Duke's diverse efforts to make the world a more equitable place.

-Programs and initiatives at the DCCE cohere around four central values that pertain to all civic engagement: Learning, Collaborating, Reflecting, Transforming
+Programs and initiatives at the DOCE cohere around four central values that pertain to all civic engagement: Learning, Collaborating, Reflecting, Transforming

-In the Center’s vision, a civic sensibility recognizes that:
+In the Office’s vision, a civic sensibility recognizes that:

 - An informed and imaginative understanding of the world’s inequities is a civic responsibility

 - For change to be effective, it has to be democratically-determined and infused with a collaborative spirit

 - Adaptability and the ability to see the world in creative, plural and interrelated ways empower civic engagement